 Proposal 1: Apply following modifications to 38.101-1.

-e) UE transmits SRS on the second, third, fourth, fifth, sixth, senventh and eighth SRS resources of the total 8 SRS resources from all configured SRS resource set(s) consisting of one SRS port when the srs-AntennaSwitchingBeyond4RX-r17 capability is indicated as 't1r8' or 't1r8-t2r8', or
+e) UE transmits SRS on the second, third, fourth, fifth, sixth, senventh and eighth SRS resources of the total 8 SRS resources from all configured SRS resource set(s) consisting of one SRS port when the srs-AntennaSwitchingBeyond4RX-r17 capability is indicated as at least 't1r8', or

-f) UE transmits SRS from the SRS port pair on the second, third and fourth SRS resource in every configured SRS resource set consisting of two SRS ports when the SRS-TxSwitch capability is indicated as ' t2r8' or ' t1r8-t2r8'.
+f) UE transmits SRS from the SRS port pair on the second, third and fourth SRS resource in every configured SRS resource set consisting of two SRS ports when the SRS-TxSwitch capability is indicated as at least ' t2r8'.

 In addition, there are four bullets including a capability like 't2r8-t4r8'.
 It’s noted that in 38.101-1, each bullet accompanies ∆TRxSRS values, but they are omitted here for simplicity.